 People are more likely to use our streets when their journey is interesting and stimulating, with attractive views, buildings, planting and street art.

-The main relationships between transport and health, and the actions we are taking to improve health, are set out on the Transport & health page.
+The main relationships between transport and health, and the actions we are taking to improve health, are set out on the Transport and health page.